uliska/xelilyglyphs/README.md

 This is **not** intended for including music examples, for which you should refer to `lilypond-book` and/or `musicexamples`.

-As `lilyglyphs` relies on `fontspec` to access the glyphs of LilyPond's 'Emmentaler' font the package can only be used with LuaLaTeX or XeLaTeX.
+`xelilyglyphs` can only be used with XeLaTeX, for LuaLaTeX there is the (still maintained) `lilyglyphs` package, other LaTeX engines are *not* supported.

 For more info see also the file `README` and the manual